-North Carolina is blessed with abundant natural treasures, and some of our favorites happen to be the states beautiful lakes.
-While the coast and its beaches get a lot of glory, the lakes in North Carolina are a special place to come summertime.
+North Carolina is blessed with abundant natural treasures, from the Pisgah National Forest to the Blue Ridge Parkway.
+Some of our favorite treasures happen to be the state’s beautiful lakes.
+Trust me when I say that there are plenty of lakes in North Carolina to enjoy.
+While the coast and its beaches get a lot of glory, the lakes in North Carolina are a special place come summertime.

 The Best Lakes in North Carolina

 You can get away from it all at Hyco Lake near Semora, one of the best small towns in North Carolina.
 An artificial power plant cooler, this northern North Carolina lake has over 65 campsites spread around its shores, a plethora of cabin rentals, and not much else.
 Pick up supplies before you get to the beaches, and once you arrive, prepare for tranquility.

 Hyco Lake doesn’t support much traffic.
 A weekend spent in one of the lake’s many coves offers a rare chance at solitude while on the water.
 Watersport enthusiasts will love the slalom course set up in the middle of the lake, as well as plenty of acres to tube across.

 The quiet lake doesn’t pop up on many maps or lists, but it provides a unique charm thanks to the lack of development around its edges.
 For a different lake experience, spend the week at Hyco Lake and enjoy only the company of the folks who were in the car with you.